warne2tj/IdleHeroesPVPSimulator/README.md

     + Passive stat modifications seem to still work
     + Seems to only affect passives that are triggered by an event (aside from on death)?
     + Seal can't be removed by purify
+  * Amen-Ra
+    + Do her shields block ticks of a dot from an active?
+    + Can you crit/block against an active shield?

 Mechanics: